Duration: 4 Days

 Terms & Conditions

 1- Accommodation: Full load camping arrangements on the mountain with a large mess tent and tables.
 Stay from Day 1 to Day 4 (Barsu to Barsu).
-In Barsu, Stay will be in Guest House/Camp/Home Stay on sharing basis.
-You will camp on the trek (2 person per tent).
+In Barsu, Stay will be in a Guest House/Camp/Home Stay on sharing basis.
+You will camp on the trek (3 people per tent/room).

 2- Meals: All meals during the trek starting with dinner on Day 1 till Breakfast on Day 4.
 (Simple Nutritious Vegetarian food)